jctadros/background/README.md

 <img align='right' src='images/eye_int.gif' width='276' height='276'>

 `interpolate.py` will also create different directories and store the image and mask as well as the position of the target patch at each iteration for future use or analysis.
+The version of the image masking the source is `0` by default, other versions are designated for the masking of other parts of the image using the `ROI_SYN.py` script.